mpaciore/scalarm_monitoring/README.md

 * ScalarmCertificatePath - path to custom certificate (optional, by default looking in standard certificate directory)
 * ScalarmScheme - http or https (default)
 * InsecureSSL - should invalid certificates (eg. self-signed) be accepted
+* ProbeFrequencySecs (optional, default: 10) - number of delay in seconds between getting records and checking their state if last check was completed
+* ExitTimeout (optional, default: 0) - number of seconds to wait before exiting if there are no more records available; if this value is greater than 0, the minimal time to exit is ProbeFrequencySecs; if this values is less than 0, process continues work indefinitely (use with caution!)

 Example config: